Updated March 4, 2022, 12:00 pm.

 - If anyone in your group has been feeling unwell or had flu-like symptoms in the past week, or have been advised to isolate due to a recent positive COVID-19 test, reschedule your trip.

 - Bring a mask.
 Individual employers & business owners and other local governments may require face coverings.
 Masks are required on public transportation and in healthcare settings.
 Remember and practice the three Ws: WEAR a face mask where needed, WAIT 6 feet from others, and WASH your hands or use hand sanitizer often.

 - Check ahead on protocols at planned attractions and recreation, so you know what to expect.
 Reserve your activities in advance to allow our accommodations, restaurants, and attractions to prepare for your visit.
 It’s also a good idea to call ahead to confirm services and/or operating hours at any business, both because status or employee availability may change due to Covid-19, and any changes in restrictions may lead to variations.

 - Practice the 7 Principles of Leave No Trace.
 With more visitors seeking respite and distance in our natural spaces, the impact to these places is growing.
 Plan ahead for your trip into nature, respect the wild, physically distance from others, and pack out all trash.

 - Be kind.
-Many businesses are experiencing staff shortages and abrupt availability changes.
+Some businesses are still experiencing staff shortages and abrupt availability changes.
 We appreciate your patience as we continue to serve you!

 Local Reports for Watauga County